jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because someone needs to teach Main Street, all the possibilities of artificial intelligence, machine learning, robotics, 3D printing, and whatever else the protagonist wizards invent.

 You know how Home Depot workers give "Do It Yourself" advice?
 Well, who does a plumber ask to find out which 3D printer makes the best custom water pipes?
-What about a roofer curious which drone and camera best inspect weather damage?
+How does a roofer find out which drone and camera best inspect weather damage?
 How can a physiotherapist use machine learning to help her client's sprained knee?

-While tech companies will keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.
+While tech companies keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.

 Linus Tech Tips is an example of someone already doing this.
 There's a big job for someone doing this all day; modern patriots who "cross-pollinate" products on Main Street during the era of mass-collaboration.